qingkaishi/netlifter/README.md

 ### Popeye

-Popeye is a prototype implementation of the technique known as NetLifter, which was published in CCS 2023.
-Basically, it aims to lift the source code of a protocol implementation to BNF-style protocol formats.
+Popeye is a prototype implementation of the technique known as NetLifter, which is published in CCS 2023 and aims to lift the source code of a protocol implementation to BNF-style protocol formats.
-However, it can also be used as a precise slicing framework for many other applications.

 ```
 Lifting Network Protocol Implementation to Precise Format Specification with Security Applications